use-ink/ink-docs/docs/datastructures/overview.md

 lightweight: It favors being efficient in terms of gas costs and code size over providing a lot of high-level functionality found in other implementations like the `ink::prelude::collections::HashMap` type.
-Overall, the ink! `Mapping` will be solid choice for most contracts.
+Overall, the ink! `Mapping` will be a solid choice for most contracts.
 Moreover, smart contracts developers can implement advanced features themselves.

 `Lazy` is a wrapper type that can be used over any other storage compatible type.